ues-io/uesio/README.md

 If you'd like to use the Uesio CLI that you have built elsewhere on your machine without having to explicitly reference the binary in `dist/cli`:

-- Mac OS/Linux: create a symlink for the Uesio CLI into your bin (NOT an alias, which won't work with `nx`): `sudo ln -s <absolute project root path>/dist/cli/uesio /usr/local/bin`
+- Linux/macOS: create a symlink for the Uesio CLI into your bin (NOT an alias, which won't work with `nx`): `sudo ln -s <absolute project root path>/dist/cli/uesio /usr/local/bin`
 - Windows: add `<absolute project root path>/dist/cli` to your PATH

 # <a id="dependencies"></a>Start dependencies

-1. Launch all local dependencies (e.g. Postgres) with Docker Compose:
+1. Launch all local dependencies (e.g. Postgres, Redis) in docker:

 ```
-docker compose up -d
+npm run start-deps
 ```

 2. Seed your local Postgres database with everything Uesio needs for local development